ruester/gfz-command-line-tool-repository/README.md

 Now it is time to start/restart the WPS server.

-Once the server is ready you can goto to the configuration board of the server.
+Once the server is ready you can go to to the configuration board of the server.
 If the server runs inside of docker you may access it via

 ```